Electrical and Electronic Circuits Certificate Program

 This online course has three modules:

-- Module 1: Electrical Fundamentals: Direct Current Circuits over 8 weeks
+- Module I: Electrical Fundamentals: Direct Current Circuits (8 weeks)

-- Module 2: Electrical Fundamentals: Alternating Current Circuits over 7 weeks
+- Module II: Electrical Fundamentals: Alternating Current Circuits (7 weeks)

-- Module 3: Electronics: Semiconductor Devices and Circuits over 7 weeks
+- Module III: Electronics: Semiconductor Devices and Circuits (7 weeks)

 Save $290!
 Register and Pay $3295 for the entire certificate in advance.

-Note: It is highly recommended that participants attend Modules 1, 2 and 3 in their sequential order.
+Note: It is highly recommended that participants attend Modules I, II and III in their sequential order.
 We are unable to accommodate requests for advanced standing.
 Participants must complete all 3 modules including all quizzes and exams in order to be awarded a Certificate in Electrical and Electronic Circuits.
 In special circumstances a participant may complete a certificate module outside the regular program schedule on a self-study basis.
 Application for self-study must be sent in writing to the Program Director.

 The certificate is awarded after the completion of the three modules, including all quizzes and final exams.
 This represents approximately 150 hours of training which includes online sessions, home study, assignments and exam preparation.
 The participants must attain a minimum of 65 percent for each module and an aggregate average of at least 75 percent in the program.